publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch55/m__us_usc_t10_s1074.md

  __Advisory Committee on Mental Health Evaluation Protections__

     [Pub.
 L. 101–510, div.
-A, title V, § 554][/us/pl/101/510/s554], Nov.
+A, title V][/us/pl/101/510/dA/tV], § 554, Nov.
 5, 1990, [104 Stat.
 1567][/us/stat/104/1567], as amended by [Pub.
 L. 102–484, div.
-A, title V, § 546(j)][/us/pl/102/484/s546/j]\[(i)\], Oct.
+A, title V][/us/pl/102/484/dA/tV], § 546(j)\[(i)\], Oct.
 23, 1992, [106 Stat.
 2419][/us/stat/106/2419], directed Secretary of Defense, not later than 60 days after Nov.
 5, 1990, to establish an advisory committee to develop and recommend to the Secretary, not later than 6 months after Nov.
 5, 1990, regulations on procedural protections that should be afforded to any member of the Armed Forces who is referred by a commanding officer for a mental health evaluation by a mental health professional and directed Secretary, not later than 30 days after receipt of the report, to submit to Congress the report of the advisory committee, along with such additional comments and recommendations by the Secretary as the Secretary considers appropriate.

  __Prohibition on Fee for Outpatient Care at Military Medical Treatment Facilities__

     [Pub.
 L. 101–189, div.
-A, title VII, § 721][/us/pl/101/189/s721], Nov.
+A, title VII][/us/pl/101/189/dA/tVII], § 721, Nov.
 29, 1989, [103 Stat.
 1477][/us/stat/103/1477], provided that during fiscal years 1990 and 1991, the Secretary of Defense could not impose a charge for the receipt of outpatient medical or dental care at a military medical treatment facility.
 Similar provisions were contained in the following prior authorization act:

     [Pub.
 L. 100–180, div.
-A, title VII, § 722][/us/pl/100/180/s722], Dec.
+A, title VII][/us/pl/100/180/dA/tVII], § 722, Dec.
 4, 1987, [101 Stat.
 1116][/us/stat/101/1116].

  __Restriction on Use of Information Obtained During Certain Epidemiologic-Assessment Interviews__

 [Pub.
 L. 99–661, div.
-A, title VII, § 705(c)][/us/pl/99/661/s705/c], Nov.
+A, title VII][/us/pl/99/661/dA/tVII], § 705(c), Nov.
 14, 1986, [100 Stat.
 3904][/us/stat/100/3904], provided that:

 >     “(1) Information obtained by the Department of Defense during or as a result of an epidemiologic-assessment interview with a serum-positive member of the Armed Forces may not be used to support any adverse personnel action against the member.